 They are low or no-cost programs that help adults prevent the onset of a chronic condition or help adults with a chronic disease learn how to manage and improve their health.
 Programs include interactive activities that promote a healthy and active lifesyles and focus on problems that are common to individuals dealing with or preventing a chronic disease.
 The programs can improve your quality of life while reducing your health care costs if you have a chronic disease by preventing or minimizing the effects of a disease.

-Currently the Williams YMCA of Avery County hosts two Chronic Disease Prevention and Management programs - The Delay the Disease Program for persons living with Parkinson's and the Blood Pressure Self-Monitoring Program.
-In 2017, we plan to expand the programs to include:
+Currently the Williams YMCA of Avery County hosts four Chronic Disease Prevention and Management programs - The Delay the Disease Program for persons living with Parkinson's and the Blood Pressure Self-Monitoring Program.
+In 2018, we plan to expand the programs to include the Diabetes Prevention Program.
+Program Descriptions (For expanded information click on the links at the right):

 A proven senior fitness and arthritis management program.
 It helps older adults become more active, energized, and empowered for independent living.
 EnhanceFitness has been nationally recognized by the CDC, Dept. of Health & Human Services, Department on Aging, and the National Council on Aging.
 The program focuses on cardiovascular endurance, strength, flexibility, and balance which can help reduce the severity of arthritis symptoms in an atmosphere that encourages social interaction - a vital part of health and well-being for older adults.